 - Often found in bays, river mouths and harbors with smooth substrate.
 It avoids coral reefs and other rough-bottom areas.
 This shark will not ascend rivers into fresh water.

 - Mating takes place from May to June in the Northern Hemisphere and from October to January south of the Equator.
 Females often carry deep scrapes and lacerations inflicted by aggressive males.

-- Sandbar shark is viviparous, nourishing embryos in her uterus via a placental sac.
+- Viviparous- females nourish embryos in their uterus via a placental sac.
 Gestation lasts 8 to 12 months depending on geographic location and the mother gives birth to 6 to 13 pups.
 Litter size varies by region.
 Females breed every other year.